Deadpool & Wolverine: Development

 In September 2022, Reynolds announced that Jackman would return as Wolverine for Deadpool 3, which was set for release on September 6, 2024.
 Alongside Feige and X-Men franchise producer Lauren Shuler Donner, Reynolds and Levy were producing through their respective production companies Maximum Effort and 21 Laps Entertainment.
 Simon Kinberg was an executive producer after producing the previous Deadpool films.
 He said the new film had been authored by Levy, Reynolds, and Feige, and they all cared deeply about Logan, Deadpool, and Wolverine.
 Reynolds and Jackman said they would avoid affecting the events of Logan through the multiverse story.
 Levy said preserving Logans legacy was top priority for the creative team, and added that the legacies of Deadpool and Wolverine informed the story and themes.
 Jackman reached out to Logan director James Mangold to inform him of the story and said Mangold was both enthusiastic about the idea and relieved that Logan would not be impacted.
 Jackman said the film may not be titled Deadpool 3, with himself, Reynolds, and Levy referring to it at different times as "The Deadpool/Wolverine film", Wolverine and Deadpool, Deadpool Versus Wolverine, Deadpool and Wolverine, and Deadpool 3 with Wolverine.
 The title Deadpool & Friend, which Reynolds claimed was the official title, leaked online in February 2024.
 After a negative fan response, a different title was officially announced the next day: Deadpool & Wolverine.
 Despite being the third Deadpool film, Levy did not want to call it Deadpool 3 because it is a "two-hander character adventure" that focuses on both characters.
 Reynolds said it was still a Deadpool film in terms of tone, with violence, swearing, and "meta mayhem".
 He called it "the most Deadpool movie in the history of Deadpool".

+The film's budget was initially reported to be $200 million.
+Tax returns filed by Disney revealed in 2025 that the "final costs exceeded the production budget", with a gross cost of $533.7 million and a net cost of $429 million due to tax credits.
+It is believed to be one of the most expensive films of all time.
+The increased costs came following disruptions to production caused by the 2023 Hollywood labor disputes.